natesales/dnsdumpster-firefox/README.md

-# DNSDumpster for Firefox
+# (Unofficial) DNSDumpster addon for Firefox

-DNSDumpster is a great tool for investigating websites and looking for common DNS entries.
-I've been using it so much that going to the site, entering the domain (without the protocol or any trailing endpoints), and pressing enter has become a chore.
+### Functionality

-I wrote a simple firefox addon to open up the site and search the current tab's domain for you.
+Click the green extension icon to open the current domain (domain.TLD only) in DNSDumpster

-It also includes an automatic search feature, where going to https://dnsdumpster.com?site=example.com will automatically search example.com for you.
+_...or..._

+Visit https://dnsdumpster.com/#example.com to autofill the domain search form.

 ### Installation